What Is a Portfolio in PropWise?

 - “I can add properties first and define the buyer later.”

-No. The buyer email is required at creation—it’s not optional metadata.
+The buyer email is required at creation; it’s not optional metadata.

 - “A portfolio is just a folder.”

-Wrong mental model.
-A portfolio is a decision environment, not storage.
+This is a misconception.
+A portfolio is a decision environment, not merely storage.

 - “I should group similar properties across buyers.”